 United Way is concerned about the use of undue pressure in fundraising and opposes any type of coercion.
 Any semblance of pressure—whether real, implied or perceived—is contradictory to the operating standards of United Way.
 United Way continually tries to prevent the use of coercion in their campaigns by encouraging peer solicitation.
 In addition, United Way conducts training programs that stress information and education for fundraising volunteers so they are knowledgeable about appropriate methods of encouraging participation without coercion.

-To demonstrate their conviction about this policy, United Way of America’s Board of Governors adopted the following policy statement:
+To demonstrate their conviction about this policy, United Way of Worldwide’s Board of Governors adopted the following policy statement:

 The Board of Governors of United Way of America believes that the most responsive contributors are those who have the opportunity to become informed and involved.
 A well-planned campaign with an effective communications program, conducted by committed volunteers, will ensure responsive contributors.
 While we have always been unalterably opposed to coercion, we do recognize a responsibility to state our beliefs formally, as freedom of choice is a basic tenet of our democratic society.